anthony-linaro/shrinkwrap/documentation/userguide/runtimes.rst

 image name                                      description
 =============================================== ====
 docker.io/shrinkwraptool/base-slim-nofvp:latest Contains all toolchains and other dependencies required to build all standard configs.
 Can be used as a base to create an image with a custom FVP. docker.io/shrinkwraptool/base-slim:latest       (default).
 As per ``shrinkwraptool/base-slim-nofvp:latest`` but also contains the Base_RevC-2xAEMvA FVP.
-This is suffcient for most use cases and is much smaller than the ``full`` variant. docker.io/shrinkwraptool/base-full-nofvp:latest Builds upon ``shrinkwraptool/base-slim:latest``, adding aarch32 toolchains (both arm-none-eabi and arm-linux-gnueabihf).
+This is sufficient for most use cases and is much smaller than the ``full`` variant. docker.io/shrinkwraptool/base-full-nofvp:latest Builds upon ``shrinkwraptool/base-slim:latest``, adding aarch32 toolchains (both arm-none-eabi and arm-linux-gnueabihf).
 These are not needed for standard configs, but will be required if creating a custom config that includes (e.g.) SCP FW.
 Separated out due to big size increase. docker.io/shrinkwraptool/base-full:latest       As per ``shrinkwraptool/base-full-nofvp:latest`` but also contains the Base_RevC-2xAEMvA FVP.
 =============================================== ====